Digital-Innovation-Foundation/BTMBOK/courseware/invitation.md

 Teaching faculty and students in higher education require access to a new form of textbook to introduce managers to digital leadership, with different scope of learning at undergrad and grad levels.

-We invite the academic and practitioner community to work on a new free and open-access BTM courseware:
+We invite the academic and practitioner community to work on a new free and open-access BTM courseware, all published under CC BY to ensure widest adoption and customization:

 - Book (12 chapters)
 - Cases (3 per chapter, 2 small and 1 large)